 Config format

-~/.config/launch_options.ini is an INI file with two kinds of section.
+~/.config/launch-options.ini is an INI file with three kinds of section:

 [aliases] maps any string — a short name or a Steam AppID — to a